 No matter your desired theme, a designer can help you tweak your site plan so that it is realistic and do-able, dividing the work into implementation phases, if necessary.

-In fact, the design process is so powerful that expert designers will often seek advice from peers on their own properties because two heads working together usually produces a much more robust solution.
+In fact, there’s no shame in seeking a consultation from a profession.
+Even professional and experienced designers seek advice from peers because, as the saying goes, two heads working together usually produces a much more robust solution.

-Here is one homesteader’s take on his experience in working with a permaculture designer on his property. “…if you have NO experience, and you have some extra money like I did I think you would shave YEARS off of your learning curve.”
+One homesteader, who worked with a permaculture designer to design his property, had this to say: “…if you have NO experience, and you have some extra money like I did I think you would shave YEARS off of your learning curve.”

 8 Things to Look for in a Permaculture Designer